0z0nee/ngl/doc/learn/[03] Grammar.md

 # Grammar

-The grammar of ngl is customisable, see ngl:shape for more informations.
+The grammar of ngl is customisable, see ngl:shape for more information.

-There is two grammars for ngl, the native grammar, used to create the standard grammar.
+There are two grammars for ngl: the native grammar used to create the standard grammar.

 ## [3.1] Symbols
-- `:` : edge
+- `:`: edge
-- `{}` : vector data
+- `{}`: vector data
-- `[]` : concrete data
+- `[]`: concrete data
-- `<>` : parameterization
+- `<>`: parameterization

 ## [3.2] Keywords

-There is no keywords in ngl.
+There are no keywords in ngl.
 As the only way to create an identifier is from another one, the root identifier will be the equivalent of a keyword.
 It will be created with a self description.

 ```
 ngl ngl